FunWithPythonProgramming/hangman/README.md

 * User must receive output each guess:
 	* How many guesses are left
 	* What letters have already been guessed
-	* Ccurrent status of guessed word
+	* Current status of guessed word